Vinnie Pasquantino Player Props: Royals vs. Braves

 Vinnie Pasquantino At The Plate

-- Pasquantino has 12 hits and an OBP of .420 to go with a slugging percentage of .561.
-All three of those stats are tops among Kansas City hitters this season.

-- Among qualified hitters in MLB action, his batting average ranks 60th, his on-base percentage ranks 28th, and he is 34th in the league in slugging.
+- Among qualifying hitters, he ranks 80th in batting average, while his on-base percentage ranks 43rd and he is 50th in slugging.

-- He has homered in two of 13 games played this year, and in 4% of his plate appearances.
+- In 14 games played this year, he has gone deep in two of them.

-- Pasquantino has driven in a run in four games this season (30.8%), but has had no multiple-RBI games.
+- Pasquantino has driven in a run in four games this year (28.6%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.